JoshJansenVanVuren/apache-beam-pipelines/README.md

 `Constants.java` encompasses all the constants for the classes.

+`Utils.java` defines the validator for the input data.

 `Person.java` defines a record for the data to be passed through the pipeline

 `biostats.csv` is the input file